rikusv/covid-action/api/README.md

 ## Usage

+The API can be used to create and update locations, and also provides some services to the admin app.

+### Batch write locations

 > You need to have a covid-action API key to write data.

 To get the JSON Schema describing what the array of locations should look like, send a `GET` request to https://europe-west1-covid-action.cloudfunctions.net/locations?schema: